Awalz/SwiftyDraw/README.md

 ### Contact

 If you have any questions, or just want to say hi, you can reach out to me via [Twitter](https://twitter.com/linusgeffarth), or [email](mailto:linus@geffarth.com).

+### LICENSE

+SwiftyDraw is available under the MIT license.
+See the LICENSE file for more info.